Athozs/hass-additional-ca/README.md

 ...
 ```

-3. Enable _Additional CA_ integration in `configuration.yaml` and set private CA:
+3. Enable the _Additional CA_ integration in `configuration.yaml` and set the private CA:

-_Additional CA_ integration will search into `config/additional_ca/` to find your CA, if your CA has the path `config/additional_ca/my_ca.crt` then your `configuration.yaml` looks like this:
+The _Additional CA_ integration will search in `config/additional_ca/` to find your CA. If your CA has the path `config/additional_ca/my_ca.crt`, then your `configuration.yaml` should look like this:

 ```yaml
 # configuration.yaml